BLCM/bl3mods/Stygian Emperor/Consistent Mitigated Element Influence/README.md

 Changelog
 ---------
 **v1.0.1:** Made non-elemental damage have the same penalty to armor as other elements, but increased its bonus against flesh by 20% to balance it against cryogenic and radiation damage.
 Increased corrosive's bonus against armor by 5% to (imperceptibly) further push it toward being actually useful.

+**v1.0.2:** Remembered enemies's attacks also use these numbers, so partially reverted non-elemental damage's bonus against flesh to 10% (from 20%), and conversely reduced its penalty to armor back down to 20% (from 25%) to compensate.

 Contact the Author
 ------------------